lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/introduction.md

 ```shell
 lunasec start
 ```
+Depending on your internet speed, this might take a minute.

 `lunasec start` brings up the parts of LunaSec you will need for local development, which consists of:
 * the Tokenizer Backend